kuznetckiy/Geoscan_Lite_eng/planner.rst

    MdmDisp program indicator

-3.1 At the first time you need to configure connection with UAV.
+3.1 The first turn on, you need to configure connection with UAV.

 Run **NetTopology**:

-* Click on the icon **Search**.
+* Click on the **Search** icon .

 .. figure:: _static/_images/planner29.png
    :align: center